Healthy Homes Assessment Papakowhai

 What We Do

-As building inspectors, we deal with all the issues associated with expert house inspects.
-We’re there to ensure that you make the best choice when it comes to purchasing your next property.
+As building inspectors, we deal with all the elements associated with professional house Inspections.
+We’re here to make sure that you make the best decision when purchasing your next property.

-We are serious about your investment We conduct comprehensive examinations to ensure that you don’t receive any expensive or unwelcome expenses, which means you are able to relax and focus on the fun parts of owning or purchasing a house.
+We value your money We will conduct detailed examinations to ensure that you don’t encounter any unpleasant or costly surprise costs, meaning you are able to relax and focus on the fun aspects of buying or owning a home.

-We are specialised in a range of solutions to make sure you are completely informed about the condition of any property you might be contemplating buying or selling and also other services.
+We offer a wide range of solutions to ensure you are fully informed about the condition of any property you could be considering buying or selling in addition to other services.

-We have a systematic approach to your inspection of your home as well as the latest technology in software which includes digital photos in the Report, you can actually see any problems that might be discovered.
-Through our comprehensive report, it’s no wonder we receive so many referrals from clients our services to their family and friends.
+With our systemised approach to your property inspection as well as the latest technology in software including digital photos imbedded into the reports, you are able to actually see any problems that might be identified.
+Through our detailed report, it is no wonder we receive so many referrals from clients our service to family members and friends.

 • Pre Purchase & Pre Sale Reports